Discrete Lehmann representation of imaginary time Green's functions

 In this section, we rederive the intermediate representation (IR) presented in Ref. \onlinecite{shinaoka17} using the tools we have introduced to construct the DLR.
 The IR uses an orthonormal basis obtained from the SVD of an appropriate discretization of the kernel $K(\tau,\omega)$.
 It represents the same space as DLR, but has the advantage of orthogonality, at the cost of using more complicated basis functions.
 Our presentation of the IR differs from Refs. \onlinecite{shinaoka17, chikano18,chikano19,shinaoka21_2} in two ways.

 First, we show that discretizing $K$ on a composite grid like that introduced in Section \ref{sec:kdisc} leads to an efficient construction of the IR basis.
-By contrast, in Ref. \onlinecite{chikano18}, an automatic adaptive algorithm with extended precision arithmetic is used.
+By contrast, in Ref. \onlinecite{chikano18}, an automatic adaptive algorithm is used.
 The authors report in Ref. \onlinecite{chikano19} that this algorithm takes on the order of hours to build the IR basis for $\Lambda = 10^4$.
 To address this problem, the library \texttt{irbasis} contains precomputed basis functions for several values of $\Lambda$, and codes to work with them. \cite{chikano19} While this is a sufficient solution for many cases, it may be restrictive in others, for example in converging the IR with respect to $\Lambda$, or selecting $\Lambda$ to achieve a given accuracy with the smallest possible number of basis functions.
-Our approach, presented in Section \ref{sec:irbasis}, does not require automatic adaptivity or extended precision arithmetic.
+Our approach, presented in Section \ref{sec:irbasis}, does not require an expensive automatic adaptive algorithm.
 The IR basis is obtained by discretizing $K$ on a well-chosen grid, as before, and computing a single SVD of a matrix whose dimension grows logarithmically with $\Lambda$, and for $\Lambda$ up to $10^6$ is less than $1000$.